The Four-Legged Medicare stool

 Expands eligibility for full benefits under the Medicare Part D Low-Income Subsidy Program, beginning in 2024

-Individuals who are eligible for Medicare will notice that there are certain gaps in medical treatment that are not covered by Medicare Plan A or Medicare Plan B. To cover these gaps, there are multiple options available, but it fundamentally comes down to a choice of a Medicare Advantage or a Medicare supplement insurance plan.
+Individuals who are eligible for Medicare will notice that there are certain gaps in medical treatment that are not covered by Medicare Part A or Medicare Part B. To cover these gaps, there are multiple options available, but it fundamentally comes down to a choice of a Medicare Advantage plan (which is a private alternative to Traditional Medicare) or Traditional Medicare a Medicare Supplement insurance plan.
 When choosing between the two, you need to consider a number of different factors.
-Below are some general considerations for those deciding between Medicare Advantage plans and Medicare supplement plans.
+Below are some general considerations for those deciding between Medicare Advantage plans and Traditional Medicare with a Medicare Supplement plan.

 Medigap plans never change – they are guaranteed renewable and your benefits will never change.
 Medicare Advantage plans change on an annual basis.
 Their changes include formulary changes, benefit changes, network changes, premium changes, deductible changes, etc.